JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 “Slopie?”
 I asked and he responded, “Yeah, some kids who live in Park Slope.
 They have their whole brownstone to themselves.”
 I barely knew what a brownstone was at the time, but didn’t ask; all I knew it was an expensive home of some kind in a part of Brooklyn far away from Brighton Beach.
 This was no apartment party… It was a house party of some kind and I was all for it.

+So with that, I headed outside to hang out in front of the building on Ocean Parkway and wait for my ride.
+Which was always awkward.

+While other buildings had security systems, doormen and even dogs, our building had a classic Brighton Beach security system: A bunch of Yentas just sitting outside on their folding chairs.
+They sat around, had some fresh air, gossiped to each other in Yiddish and stood watch.

+It was kind of excruciating to be honest.

+“Where are you going?” some would ask.

+“Why don’t you go home?” others would insist.

+In general if you spent more than 5 minutes

 ***

 *Going to a Slopie Party in the 1980s (c) Copyright by Jack Szwergold; written on April 26, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*